-Incarcerated people will have the ability to securely send and receive email, with incoming and outgoing messages closely monitored for inappropriate or illegal content.
-Additionally, users may send and receive pre-approved images, stickers, and e-cards, and can receive short video clips from family and friends (videos may not be sent, only received).
-Incarcerated individuals who are indigent ($25 or less in trust account for 30 consecutive days) will receive five free message credits per week.
+Users will have the ability to securely send and receive email, with incoming and outgoing messages closely monitored.
+Users may send and receive pre-approved images, stickers, and e-cards, and can receive short video clips from family and friends (videos may not be sent, only received).
+People who meet the definition of “indigent” ($25 or less in trust account for 30 consecutive days) will receive five free message credits per week.

 Can individuals with disabilities use the tablets?

-Communication services must be provided to accommodate visually impaired individuals.
-Assistive Technology will be used to ensure visually impaired individuals are afforded reasonable accommodation to the communication services being provided.
-Video Relay Service/American Sign Language-Video Calling Services (VRS/ASL-VCS) will be provided to accommodate hearing-impaired individuals.
+Communication services will be provided to accommodate visually impaired users.
+Video Relay Service/American Sign Language-Video Calling Services (VRS/ASL-VCS) will be provided to accommodate hearing-impaired people.

 |Email/Secure Messaging (Inbound and Outbound)||$0.05 per 2,000 characters|